giganticode/jemma/README.md

     Returns:
     * Returns a str uuid of the corresponding project (project_id)
     * Returns None if no such project_id was found
-    * Returns None if multiple projects were found with the same name

 ---